Pregnancy week by week

-Congratulations, you're pregnant!
+Congratulations, you've just uttered the words, "I am pregnant!"
 Find out what changes are happening to your body and see how your baby is developing each week of your pregnancy.

 WEEK ONE TO WEEK 12